-Course Name Course No ECTS

-Macroeconomics CH13-032102 5

-Workload (hrs / sem)

-IV.D 1.3-GEORGO GEORGA ECONOMICS Contact Time: 35,00 Private Study: 90,00 Bachelor 1st Year CHOICE
+Course No CH13-032102 ECTS 5 Module Affiliation Workload (hrs / sem) Level IV-D 1.5-Geneta General Economics Contact Time: 35,00 Private Study: 90,00 Bachelor 1st Year CHOICE

-This course provides an introduction to the analysis of macroeconomic activity and the business cycle by focusing on macroeconomic variables such as economic growth, inflation, unemployment and the balance of payments.
+This course examines main concepts and methods of macroeconomics.
+Its objectives are to introduce students to different aspects of demand and supply-side policies and especially to apply theoretical considerations to real world challenges and situations.
+Specifically, this course provides an introduction to the analysis of aggregate output, employment and economic growth and their relationship to the policy issues of unemployment, inflation and the balance of payments.
+Other topics include: national accounting; aggregate income and expenditure analysis; macroeconomic models of income determination; consumption, saving and investment functions; the role of money and banks; interactions between goods and money markets in equilibrium and disequilibrium situations.
 Based on an understanding of macroeconomic dynamics, students learn when and why governments may want to intervene in the economy with the help of fiscal and monetary policies and what these government interventions mean for various markets and economic actors.
 Students moreover learn how economic growth can be stimulated in the long run through supply-side policies in areas such as education, infrastructure as well as research and development.
 Additionally, students become acquainted with the role of money, banks and financial market regulation.